 Florida Atlantic University Head Softball Coach Joan Joyce is one of those rare people to enjoy success as both a player and a coach.
 After concluding an illustrious playing career that spanned parts of four decades in numerous sports, Joan Joyce was named head coach at FAU in 1994.
-Joyce is the only head coach Florida Atlantic softball has had in its 15-year history.
-Under Joyce the program’s accomplishments are unparalleled: eight-consecutive Atlantic Sun Conference Championships (1997-2004)–nine in all (2006)–and six-straight NCAA Tournament appearances (1999-2004)–seven in all (2006).
-In FAU’s first season as a member of the Sun Belt, the Owls were crowned regular season and conference tournament champions.
+Joyce is the only head coach Florida Atlantic softball has had in its 21-year history.
+Under Joyce the program’s accomplishments are unparalleled: eight-consecutive Conference Championships (1997-2004)–11 in all (2006, 2007, 2016)–and eight straight NCAA Tournament appearances (1997-2004)–11 in all (2006, 2015, 2016).

 Joyce began planting the seeds of success immediately upon taking the reins of FAU softball.
 She spent nine months creating a program from scratch, and the result was an impressive 33-18 record in year one.
 Not only did that first year earn Joyce her first A-Sun Coach of the Year award, but she was also named Palm Beach County Coach of the Year.

 The building effort continued in 1996, as the team finished 37-32 and advanced to its second-straight A-Sun tournament.
 That year also saw Joyce take on the role of Senior Woman Administrator at FAU, a position she held until 2001.

 The record run of championships began in 1997 with not only the program’s first conference championship, but FAU’s first A-Sun title in any sport.
 That success resulted in Joyce’s second A-Sun Coach of the Year award.
 In 1998, the team repeated as A-Sun champions. more